catppuccin/catppuccin/CONTRIBUTING.md

 ## Guidelines

-The following is a set of guidelines for contributing to this project.
+The following is a set of guidelines for contributing to this repository.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 - Use the `.editorconfig` file (located at the root of this project) on your editor to "maintain consistent coding